 Can the company be restored?

 If a creditor does not agree and feels that there are issues then they can request the company’s restoration.
-If this happens then the conduct of the director may be investigated to discover whether any other issues need addressing.
+If this happens then the company can be liquidated when the conduct of the director may be investigated to discover whether any other issues need addressing.

 According to the Insolvency Service’s website, “any other person appearing to the court to have an interest in the matter” can apply for the restoration of a company.
 This would mean a creditor of the dissolved company, a former employee, former shareholder or former director would all be eligible to apply.

-A creditor or the interested party will need to obtain a court order to be able to restore your company and they must have a good argument for why your company deserves to be restored.
-After restoration, your company will exist again and issues will be dealt with.
+A creditor or the interested party will need to obtain a court order to be able to restore a company and they must have a good argument for why the company deserves to be restored.
+After restoration, the company will exist again and issues can be dealt with.